lion-codes/lion-codes/README.md

 RNG
 ---
-A cheap RNG based around the unpredictability of the scheduler; distribution is heavily skewed toward [0,1] bounds
+A cheap RNG based on the unpredictability of the scheduler; distribution is heavily skewed toward [0,1] bounds